 In the past, I have taught at George Washington University, the Fordham University Graduate School of Religion, the Spirituality Mind-Body Institute at Columbia University Teachers, and Union Theological Seminary, where I acted as Pastoral Counselor on campus from 2011-2013.
 Additionally, I also have been a presenter at ASP, NIP, PSI, and BPI, as well as for St. Vincent's Medical Center in CT, the Murray Grove Retreat Center in NJ, Jeanes Hospital in Philadelphia, PA, the UU Collegium in Waltham, MA, Iona University in New Rochelle, NY, the UU Christian Fellowship Revival in Tulsa, OK, the UUMA Ministry Days in Metro New York, Thrive NYC, the NY Open Center, Trinity Church-Wall Street, the Rector's Forum at St. Bart's, All Souls NYC, the Interfaith Center of New York, the First Unitarian Congregational Society in Brooklyn, NY, the AAPC 50th National Conference in St Louis, MO, the Mercy Center in Burlingame, CA, the Ferry Beach Retreat & Conference Center in Saco, ME. and the Tao Fong Shan Christian Centre in Hong Kong, SAR.

-In 2018, I was called to be the Senior Minister at the UU Society of Wellesley Hills in Wellesley, MA, where I worked until 2021.
+From 2018-2021, I was Senior Minister at the UU Society of Wellesley Hills in Wellesley, MA.
 I have full and final ministerial fellowship with the Unitarian Universalist Association (UUA) and am also a trained UUA Interim Religious Professional.
-Currently, I am a member of the UU Society for Community Ministries (UUSCM).
-From 2016-2018, I sat on the Board of the UUSCM and acted as its Good Officer.
-In 2022, I completed my training as a Spiritual Director and became a member of the UU Spiritual Direction Network as well as Spiritual Directors International (SDI).
+Currently, I am a member of the UU Society for Community Ministries (UUSCM); from 2016-2018, I sat on the Board of the UUSCM and acted as its Good Officer.
+In 2022, I completed my training as a Spiritual Director and became a member of the UU Spiritual Direction Network as well as of Spiritual Directors International (SDI).
 The historic Arlington Street Church in downtown Boston affiliated me as its Community Minister for Spiritual Direction in June 2022.
 I am now a coordinator of the SDI Regional Gathering of Greater Boston Spiritual Directors.